GrannyProgramming/AzureMLOpsInProduction/README.md

 1. **Go to the Repository**: 🔎 Navigate to the main page of the repository on GitHub.

 2. **Optionally - Star the Repository**: ⭐ Click on the "Star" button for easier reference in the future to this repo, this will navigate you to the top of this page where you can star/favourite this repositry.
-Might be useful as new features currently in preview will be incorporated into this repo at a future date.
+Might be useful as new features currently in preview will be incorporated into this repo at a future date, information can be found in [the roadmap.md](docs/ROADMAP.md)

     [![stars - AzureMLOpsInProduction](https://img.shields.io/github/stars/grannyprogramming/AzureMLOpsInProduction?style=social)](https://github.com/grannyprogramming/AzureMLOpsInProduction)